Social class in the United Kingdom: Heraldry, aristocracy and social class

 Historically and still today, the traditional upper class is identified as the aristocracy, and social climbers tend to aspire for their descendants to be eventually absorbed by it.
 The aristocracy can be broadly divided into two categories: the peerage and the gentry.
 The peerage consists of Peers of the Realm (i.e., holders of the substantive aristocratic titles Baron, Lord of Parliament, Viscount, Earl, Marquess or Duke) and, arguably, their wives and immediate families.
-English Peers of the Realm and Scottish representative peers were previously entitled to sit in the House of Lords by right, now a smaller number are elected to sit in the Lords by fellow peers.
+English Peers of the Realm and Scottish representative peer were previously entitled to sit in the House of Lords by right, now a smaller number are elected to sit in the Lords by fellow peers.
 Baronets, Knights, Lairds, Esquires and Gentlemen form the gentry.
 Members of the gentry enjoy preferential social status but no significant legal privileges.
 Legally considered "commoners," they could stand for election to the House of Commons.